Different types of cancers affect both genders.

-A stem cell transplant is recommended to a patient when the doctor uses chemotherapy to kill the cancer cells and replaces the blood-forming cells in the bone marrow.
+A stem cell transplant may be recommended to a patient in certain cases when the doctor uses chemotherapy to treat cancer and replace the blood-forming cells in the bone marrow.

 Once the chemotherapy is over, the patient is infused with stored stem cells, so it helps the healthy development of new and uninfected blood cells.

 Clinical trials are optional to a patient when he chooses his case to be further studied by the doctors and researchers to provide further support and treatment.
 They are effective in certain ways because a patient is likely to receive newly developed methods along with traditional therapy.

 Treatment in Stage I includes surgery, surveillance, and chemotherapy.
 For non-seminoma, RPLND, surveillance, or chemotherapy is recommended.
 Surveillance is a medical procedure to observe the patient after a regular interval.
 CT scans and x-rays are performed every few months’ duration to check how the patient responds to the treatment.

 For Stage I seminoma testicular cancer, adjuvant radiation therapy and chemotherapy and surveillance are performed.
 The seminoma tumor is consistently monitored to check the progress of treatment provided.